tja/ruby-ffmpeg/README.md

 ---------
 These are the next items on the agenda..

-1. Frame class
-   - Add resizing and format conversion to VideoFrame
-   - Add resampling and format conversion to AudioFrame
+1. Add resampling and format conversion to AudioFrame
 2. Subtitle class
    - Make also base on Frame?
 Should be renamed to "StreamData" or something
 3. Add decode_frame method to Reader